krgamestudios/mechaimmensewarfare.com/public_html/rules.md

 When you first draw five cards at the beginning of the game, you have the option to "mulligan", where you set aside your hand, draw five new cards, and shuffle your original hand into your deck.
 You can only do this once, if you are unhappy with your opening hand.

+Hand Size
+---

+At the end of your turn, if you have more than five cards in hand, you must discard cards, one at a time, until you are left with five cards in hand.